Richard Perry University Professor, Departments of Criminology, Psychiatry, and Psychology

 D. Univ.
 University of York, England, 2015

-My main area of interest is Neurocriminology – a new sub-discipline of Criminology which applies neuroscience techniques to probe the causes and cures of crime.
+My central research interest lies in Neurocriminology – a new sub-discipline of Criminology which applies neuroscience techniques to probe the causes and cures of crime and violence.
+I direct the Mauritius Child Health Project, a longitudinal, multigenerational study of child health and development in Africa spanning more than 50 years of data collection.
 My laboratory focuses on risk and protective factors for childhood conduct disorder, reactive and proactive aggression, adult antisocial personality disorder, homicide, and psychopathy.
-We are also working on biological interventions for antisocial behavior, such as nutritional supplements and transcranial direct current stimulation.
+We are also working on biological interventions for antisocial behavior, including nutritional supplements and transcranial direct current stimulation.
 Our clinical neuroscience research program encompasses adults, adolescents, and children, and we have interests in both male and female antisocial behavior.
 Techniques we have used in our research include structural and functional brain imaging, autonomic and central nervous system psychophysiology, neuroendocrinology, neuropsychology, genetics, x-ray fluorescence, and transcranial direct current stimulation.
-We take a biopsychosocial perspective to our investigation of antisocial behavior in which our end-goal is to integrate social, psychological, and environmental processes with neurobiological approaches to better understand antisocial behavior.
-How this knowledge has implications for law is also another interest of my lab.
-We are also interested in clinical disorders including schizotypal personality, hyperactivity, PTSD, and anxiety which are comorbid with antisocial behavior.
+We take a biopsychosocial perspective in which our end-goal is to integrate social, psychological, and environmental processes with neurobiological approaches to better understand antisocial behavior, and to consider its implications for punishment, responsibility, and the law.
+I also have lifelong research interests in mental health, particularly schizotypal personality disorder.

 Glenn, A. and Raine, A. (2014).
 Psychopathy: An Introduction to Biological Findings and Their Implications.
 New York: New York University Press.